N10 road (Ireland)

 The N10 road is a national primary road in Ireland, connecting Kilkenny to the M9 Dublin - Waterford route.
 It consists of a route from northeast of Kilkenny, a ring road around the city, and a route southeast of the city.

 Route

 As of 2008, the route leaves the M9 at junction 8, proceeding westwards to the outskirts of Kilkenny, where it meets the Kilkenny Ring Road at a roundabout.
-The newest section of the ring road (opened in 2008) leaves the roundabout northwards as the N77 to Durrow.
+The newest section of the ring road (opened in 2008) leaves the roundabout northwards as the N77 to Durrow and Port Laoise.
 The N10 continues along the ring road around the southeast side of the city.
 At a roundabout junction with the N76 to Clonmel it leaves the ring heading southwards through Stoneyford and Knocktopher.
 Just north of Ballyhale, the N10 rejoins the M9 at junction 9.